-Mattress toppers come in a range of thicknesses, between roughly 2 inches and 6 inches, with 3- and 4-inch options being the most popular.
+Mattress toppers come in a range of thicknesses, between roughly two inches and six inches, with three- and four-inch options being the most popular.

 Ideally, you want a mattress topper that's thick enough to provide adequate support and comfort, but not so thick you can't find sheets deep enough to fit over your mattress and topper.

 Here are a few other factors you may want to consider.

 How heavy is your chosen mattress topper?
 Will it be easy for you to place, secure, and flip when necessary?